 Most people prefer to wait for the baby shower before buying all the things needed for a newborn baby.
 Others, such as myself, can’t resist some shopping before the event.
 Either way, you can use my printable baby list as a guide for your baby registry, or to figure out what’s left after you’ve received all the presents.

 And don’t forget that you don’t need to buy everything new!
-Second-hand cloths and items are a perfect solution for a new baby.
+Second-hand clothes and items are a perfect solution too for a new baby.
 You won’t believe how easy it is to find things in near-new conditions for a newborn!

 Newborn Baby Checklist

-Here’s my ultimate newborn baby shopping list, which includes all items that you will need for baby and some personal observations.
+Here’s my ultimate newborn baby checklist, which includes all items that you will need for baby, with some personal observations.